NOURISH

 Migraine Attack Ice Cubes - Electrolyte Eye Balls

 A mix of blueberries, coconut water, sea salt, pomegranate, and sparkling water may look like a retinal migraine, but may actually give some relief and hydration - packed with natural electrolytes and antioxidants.
-This is a fun alternative to sodas for a party!

 -